acode/KeyQL/README.md

 ### Thanks to Airtable

-A special thanks to [Airtable](https://airtable.com) for providing a wonderful product and service that allowed our team to focus more on making backend tooling and development accessible to a larger number of developers and developer-to-be.
+A special thanks to [Airtable](https://airtable.com) for providing a wonderful product and service.
+It has allowed our team to focus more on making backend tooling and development accessible to a larger number of developers and developers-to-be.
 Without it, this project would be unlikely to exist in present form.

 [![Airtable Logo](/images/airtable-logo-300.png)](https://airtable.com)